ChristosKaldanis/Purple-Team-Home-Lab/README.md

 ##  Overview

 This project focuses on enhancing Wazuh's threat detection capabilities by developing custom detection rules for real-world attacks and known vulnerabilities.
-The main objective was to create high-quality, custom Wazuh rules capable of detecting critical exploits such as ProFTPD mod_copy Remote Code Execution (CVE-2015-3306), Drupalgeddon2 (CVE-2018-7600), SQL Injection attempts, and Command Injection techniques.
+The main objective was to create high-quality, custom Wazuh rules capable of detecting critical exploits such as ProFTPD mod_copy Remote Code Execution (CVE-2015-3306), Drupalgeddon (CVE-2018-7600), SQL Injection attempts, and Command Injection techniques.
 These rules were designed with high severity levels, proper MITRE ATT&CK mappings, and optimized regular expressions to improve detection accuracy while reducing false positives.